deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Lewis was surprised to find that he was actually enjoying himself, and not just because of the company.
 Xiù was a patient teacher, happy to go at his pace, and the way she explained what they were doing drove home a point he had hitherto missed - that exercise didn't have to be dumb, mindless repetition.
 That there was room for using your brain in there as well, thinking about it.
 Physical intelligence.

-Maybe he had a reason to get out of bed early, now…
+Maybe he had a reason to get out of bed early, now...

 ___